 On July 8, 2016, the State Administration for Industry and Commerce issued the Interim Measures for the Administration of Internet Advertising, or the Interim Measures, which became effective on September 1, 2016.
 The Interim Measures clarify that "Internet Advertisements" means commercial advertisements that promote commodities or services directly or indirectly via Internet media such as websites, webpages and Internet application programs in the form of texts, pictures, audio, video or other forms.
 The Interim Measures also impose a number of new requirements on Internet advertisers.
-For example, the Interim Measures state that paid search advertisements published on Internet pages in the form of pop-ups or other similar forms shall be clearly marked with a "Close" button to ensure "one click to close."
+For example, the Interim Measures state that paid search advertisements should be clearly distinguished from ordinary search results.
+In addition, consistent with the Advertising Law, the Interim Measures require that advertisements published on Internet pages in the form of pop-ups or other similar forms shall be clearly marked with a "Close" button to ensure "one click to close."
 The measures also prohibit unfair competition in internet advertisement publishing, including (i) providing or using any programs or hardware to intercept or filter any legally operated advertisements of other persons; and (ii) using network pathways, network equipment or applications to disrupt the normal data transmission of advertisements, alter or block legally operated advertisements of other persons or load advertisements without authorization.
 Violation of these regulations may result in fine of up to RMB30,000, with any punishments administrated by the Administrative Authority for Industry and Commerce in the place where the advertisement publisher is located.